-Creating bar chart in Excel is a simple job.
+Making a bar graph in Excel is a simple job.
 You have to know how to do it and then you will be able to go about the process of creating bar charts Excel.
 The objective of bar chart is to show the varying values for the different groups.
 This will help in drawing comparison.

 Note down the count and enter the data in a table format.
-The independent variables are the colours of the car and the dependent variables are the number of cars.
+The independent variables are the colors of the cars and the dependent variables are the number of cars.
 Hence the independent variables will appear on the left side and the dependent variables will appear on the right side.

-Once you see the bar chart you will understand that visual comparisons become much transparent.
-Excel bar charts are much easier to create, only that you have to follow a few simple processes.
-Now if you want a bigger comparison, then you again go to the road side and count the number of red, blue, green and silver cars that you see in night.
+Now if you want a bigger comparison, then you may again go to the road side and count the number of red, blue, green and silver cars that you see at night.

-Now plot the whole thing on the same chart.
+Plot the whole thing on the same chart.
 When you compare the counts between AM and PM, you will understand the difference in counts.
-Select two different colours for morning and night so that you can understand the difference.
-For choosing colours, select tools, then format and then shape styles to shape fills.
-This will help you select the colours for the comparison.
+Select two different colors for morning and night so that you can understand the difference.

-Excel stacked bar charts are used to show the two different series of any related data.
-Therefore when you look at the example of the chart created from the two different counts observed in day and night for the various car colours, you will understand that it is the excel stacked bar chart.
-Otherwise, you can also create the same for different values for the same product and in which quantity they have been sold in two different locations.
+Excel stacked bar charts are used to show two different series of any related data.
+Therefore, when you look at the example of the chart created from the two different counts observed in day and night for the various car colors, you will understand that it is the excel stacked bar chart.
+Otherwise, you can also create the same for different values for the same product and the quantity in which they have been sold in two different locations.

-Hence, once you know how to create bar charts you know how to show the basic difference for the same product at two different situations.
+Hence, once you know how to create bar charts, you know how to show the basic difference for the same product in two different situations.